CarlaBuongiorno/Connecting-Mums/README.md

 1. Color Scheme

-The color scheme chosen  ?  tones as these colors reflects
+The color scheme chosen are warm tones (pink, orange, yellow) as these colors reflects the warm and sweet love of a mother.

 The main colour used for this project are as follow :